cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/2 - Active Directory/2 - Initial AD attack vectors.md

 # IPv6 poisoning

-The idea is to spoof DNS in order to respond toall requests related to IPv6, this because generally no one replyto IPv6 requests.
+**==The idea is to spoof DNS in order to respond toall requests related to IPv6, this because generally no one reply to IPv6 requests.==**

 So when a machine authenticates to the domain controller we take the request and we use it to authenticate ourself as the victim.

 With `mimt6` we will able to interceot the traffic and force the creation of an account on the domain controller.

 ## mimt6
 To install `mimt6` we can esaly copy the binary on `/opt/mimt6` and do `sudo pip2 install .`